icon BELTOWER

 • ideal for a learners introduction to rounds on tower bells, or

-• for a learner's first attempts, with Co-operative Speed and the other bells speeding up and slowing down automatically.
+• for a learner's first attempts, with Co-operative Speed, where the other bells speed up and slow down to fit in with the ringer.

 Free-strike mode allows you to ring bells and sound calls completely independently, with only the sounds coming from Beltower.
 Your striking and calls can be recorded, re-played and displayed, and with free-strike the recording options are now more automatic.